huiiy/GTask/README.md

 A simple, fast, and intuitive Terminal User Interface (TUI) for Google Tasks.

+## Disclaimer
+This application only runs natively on MacOs and Linus boxes due to its dependencies on Python's Curses.
+I am working to migrate this application over to Uni-Curses to support cross-platform.
 ## Features

-*   View your Google Tasks lists and tasks in a two-panel layout.
+*   View your Google Tasks directly in the terminal
 *   Add new tasks and lists.
 *   Mark tasks as complete.
 *   Rename tasks and lists.
 *   Switch between your task lists.
+*   Add due dates, notes, or subtasks
 *   Vim-style keybindings for navigation.
-*   Toggleable help panel.

 ## Screenshots
 <img width="1365" height="742" alt="image" src="https://github.com/user-attachments/assets/4c51a8ba-eac3-4a02-ab62-060d91150941" />